rndparr/info550project/README.md

 ## Execute the analysis

+### With Citations/Bibliography
 To execute the analysis, from the project folder run:
 ``` bash
 Rscript -e "rmarkdown::render('report.Rmd')"
 ```
+### No Citations/Bibliography

-To execute the analysis without parsing citations, from the project folder you can run:run:
+To execute the analysis without parsing citations, from the project folder you can run:
 ``` bash
 Rscript -e "rmarkdown::render('report.Rmd', output_format = rmarkdown::html_document(pandoc_args = NULL), params = list(usebiblio = 0))"
 ```
 Both commands will create a file called `report.html` output in your directory that contains the results.